Station Alt Monaghan, Ireland.

 With the spread of motoring to every country in the world, even today’s enormous acreage of rubber (about 6 million hectares in all) cannot supply enough.
 There is not enough natural rubber to go around.
 Scientists have developed man-made rubbers from petroleum.
 These are often mixed with natural rubber.
 For some products, however - for example fashion latex - only natural rubber is really suitable.

-( The Malaysian Rubber Board )
+( Information courtesy, The Malaysian Rubber Board and Radical Rubber )

 malaysia